zainrank70/Typerscript/README.md

 - Experiment with `map()`: try `numbers.map((n) => n * 2)` and see how TypeScript infers the return type
 - Try using wrong types in `map()`: `fruits.map((f) => f * 2)` to see the type error
 - Experiment with other array methods like `filter()`, `find()`, `reduce()` and observe type safety
+- Try accessing a non-existent property on `person` object and see the type error
+- Try adding a wrong type to `person.address` and see nested type checking in action
+- Create a new `Product` with missing required properties and see the type error
+- Try using `Product` type alias for multiple variables and see code reusability
+- Experiment with optional properties: create a `Product` without `description` and see it's allowed
+- Try calling `calculateTotal()` with wrong object structure and observe type safety

 ## TypeScript Configuration